varad-kulkarni172/GDSC-ToDoList/README.md

 Date and time : 03-0ct-2023
 Finally created a local storage as my database for this project and hosted it on github.
 Issues encountered : Lack in responsivness a bit and the rest is same.

+Data and time : 04-Oct-2023
+Done with the interviews and everything .